Ty France Preview, Player Props: Mariners vs. White Sox

 White Sox Pitching Rankings

-- The pitching staff for the White Sox has a collective 9.5 K/9, the third-best in MLB.
+- The pitching staff for the White Sox has a collective 9.5 K/9, the third-best in the league.

-- The White Sox have a 4.73 team ERA that ranks 25th among all MLB pitching staffs.
+- The White Sox have a 4.81 team ERA that ranks 26th among all league pitching staffs.

-- White Sox pitchers combine to surrender 171 total home runs at a rate of 1.4 per game (fourth-most in the league).
+- White Sox pitchers combine to give up the fourth-most home runs in baseball (175 total, 1.4 per game).

-- The White Sox will send Toussaint (1-5) to the mound for his ninth start of the season.
-He is 1-5 with a 4.47 ERA and 51 strikeouts in 50 1/3 innings pitched.
+- Clevinger gets the start for the White Sox, his 17th of the season.
+He is 5-5 with a 3.26 ERA and 71 strikeouts in 85 2/3 innings pitched.

-- His most recent appearance came on Wednesday against the Chicago Cubs, when the righty threw four innings, surrendering three earned runs while allowing three hits.
+- The right-hander's last appearance came on Thursday against the Chicago Cubs, when he tossed seven scoreless innings while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.